irsl/gnu-patch-vulnerabilities/README.md

 uid=0(root) gid=0(root) groups=0(root)
 ```

-`CVE-2018-1000156.patch` is pretty much the same as the original PoC created
+`CVE-2018-1000156.patch` here is pretty much the same as the original PoC created
 for that issue (`poc.patch` among the attachments on savannah linked above).

 ### CVE-2019-13638 - Shell command injection while invoking ed

-The GNU patch utility used to invoke `ed` via the shell interpreter and the filenames
+The GNU `patch` utility used to invoke `ed` via the shell interpreter and the filenames
 were not sanitized correctly, making it vulnerable to shell command injection.
 This way, exploitation of CVE-2019-13638 doesn't even require `ed` to be installed.